Jiangmen No. 1 Middle School: Anniversary Celebration

 Since 2010, large-scale activities are held in December every five years to celebrate the anniversary.
 Thousands of alumni are welcomed back to JMYZ.

 Lights-out Ceremony

 It is spontaneously organized by students in May for senior 3 students who will take the coming NHEEE.
 To cheer up candidates, brief encouraging words was presented on the wall through utilizing the lights of dormitories orderly.
-There are different showing words in different year, but in the same format, such as 2013 BIG WIN, 2014 HUG SKY, 2015 FLY HIGH, 2016 NON STOP.
+There are different showing words in different year, but in the same format, such as 2013 BIG WIN, 2014 HUG SKY, 2015 FLY HIGH, 2016 NON STOP, 2025 REACH TOP.